michaelchu/optopsy/README.md

 * **Optimization support** - Define ranges for your strategy parameters and the system will optimize the strategy

 ### Planned Features
+* Indicator Support - Create entry and exit rules based on indicators
+* Optimizer - Allows users to run multiple backtests with different combinations of parameters
 * Option strategy support:
     * Single Calls/Puts
     * Vertical Spreads